 This craze got out of hand when politicians promoted the idea that everyone should own a home.
 Couple that with the easing of financing rules, and excessive risk-taking from those on Wall Street packaging and selling the mortgages to back these homes, and you had a recipe for disaster.

-People got caught up in homeownership dream and heard of friends and neighbors buying homes with little to no money down.
+People got caught up in homeownership dreams and heard of friends and neighbors buying homes with little to no money down.
 They were getting mortgages where they previously couldn't.

 FOMO began to take over many families buying decisions.
 FOMO, the fear of missing out, can cause us to make some terrible choices.
 These are emotional decisions often void of critical thought and attention to the costs.